UPDATE 10/9/2020: DA was contacted by Hiway Federal Credit Union’s marketing department concerning the upcoming change to a state charter.

 The most competitive CD rates currently available at Hiway FCU are the 36-47 month (up to 1.20% APY, $25k) and 48-59 month (up to 1.30% APY, $25k).

-The 60-month Certificate is also available as an IRA (Traditional, Roth, and CESA) earning the same tiered APYs with the same funding requirements.
+The CDs are also available as IRA CDs (Traditional, Roth, and CESA) earning the same tiered APYs with the same deposit levels.

 As stated in Certificate Accounts Disclosure, the Early Withdrawal Penalty reads as follows:

 If your account has an original maturity of 24 to 47 months,